 Architects, engineers, contractors, facility staff, and property services companies have all been slow to react to the information technology (IT) realities in our buildings systems, and traditional IT solutions providers are distantly unfamiliar with the culture and operational technology (OT) in commercial buildings.

 With subsequent developments in middleware, big data, IoT, and AI, as well as coworking and overall increased emphasis on occupant experience, there is further confusion and operational risks such as cybersecurity.
 In addition, uncoordinated fragmentation of systems and vendors drives up overall capital and operational cost structure, on top of identified insurance gaps and the need to manage and restrict contractor access to buildings and areas of buildings.

 Due to this technology sea change, and the need to address public health in your buildings, data has become a utility requirement in real estate, much like electricity, water, and gas.
-As it is with the three original utilities, data also requires an infrastructure for building systems data, analytics and cybersecurity.
-We call this The Fourth Utility™ Infrastructure.
+As it is with the three original utilities, data also requires an infrastructure for building systems interoperability, analytics, visualization, AI and cybersecurity.
+We call this The Fourth Utility™ Approach.

 You can use this approach for new standards in design and construction, updated policy for the portfolio and contractors and more effective departmental alignment that will spare you from major operational risks and allow for new levels of personal and organizational success.